Faculty Teaching Fellows Program

 In addition to the shared learning experiences, the program emphasizes the value of firsthand observation and feedback.
 Faculty fellows observe other faculty while they teach to gain valuable insights into effective instructional strategies and reflect on own their own teaching practices.
 Furthermore, faculty fellows themselves are observed, allowing for constructive feedback and tailored guidance to enhance their own teaching practices.
 Other activities include being paired with experienced instructional designers, one-on-one consultations, teaching-focused professional development, and course and syllabi reviews.
 By providing a comprehensive framework for professional growth, this program empowers engineering faculty to deliver exceptional educational experiences that inspire and nurture the next generation of engineers through three tiers:

 Tier 0 (years 1 and 2): Spanning over a period of two years, the program empowers faculty members to evolve their teaching methodologies by immersing them in a rich learning environment.
-Upon completion, instructors earn a COE faculty fellow designation for one year.
+Upon completion, instructors earn a COE Faculty Teaching Fellow designation for one year.

 Tier 1 (years 3 to 6): Faculty may elect to continue their development and renew their title by participating in teaching-focused activities.
 For each year of participating in program activities, instructors earn a COE faculty fellow designation for one year.